games-mcgill/games-mcgill.github.io/_members/siriil.md

 teaser: >
     Hi, I represent the graduate membership at the department level in their academic matters.
 I attend various departmental and Faculty meetings and get academic updates to you.
-Outside of GAMES, I am a PhD1 student at the [MBR Lab](https://www.mcgill.ca/mbr/) working on developing a biomechanical robotic spinal cord.
-In my free time, I enjoy cycling and [photography](https://www.instagram.com/siril.td/).
+Outside of GAMES, I am a PhD1 student at the <a href="https://www.mcgill.ca/mbr/">MBR Lab</a> working on developing a biomechanical robotic spinal cord.
+In my free time, I enjoy cycling and <a href="https://www.instagram.com/siril.td/">photography</a>.

 profile:
     name: Siril Teja Dukkipati
     position: Vice President Academic